The history of Credit Cards in the 80s and 90s

 Credit card interest in the 80s

 In the 80s, the interest rate was 17.3 percent.
-At that time, the discount rate charged by Federal Reserve was 11.5 percent on loans, and the prime lending rate stood at 15 percent.
+At that time, the discount rate charged by the Federal Reserve was 11.5 percent on loans, and the prime lending rate stood at 15 percent.
 Today, the discount rate on loans is 3.5 percent, and the prime rate is 7.75 percent.
 Even today, credit card interest stands at 17.34.
 So, credit cards are more expensive today.

 How did credit cards work in the 80s?